Connecticut Estate Planning Legal Team

-As indispensable parts of estate planning, our Connecticut estate planning lawyers recommend a will, living will, and power of attorney.
-A will is the most essential document.
-A will permits you to, among many other things, make specific gifts, appoint guardians and create trusts for children, minimize taxes, and appoint an executor and trustee to manage all these matters.
-A living will provides medical direction for your care regarding life support.
-A power of attorney appoints someone else as your agent with authority to manage your affairs during your lifetime.
+As indispensable parts of the estate planning process, our clients typically receive recommendations to obtain a will, living will, health care appointment, and a power of attorney and to appoint a conservator for future incapacity.
+Of these, a will is the most crucial document.
+This is because a will permits you to, among many other things, make specific gifts, appoint guardians, create trusts for children, minimize taxes, and appoint an executor and trustee to manage all these matters.
+Comparatively, a living will provides important medical direction for your care regarding life support.
+Further, a power of attorney appoints someone else as your agent with authority to manage your affairs during your lifetime.

-In addition to these essential documents, our Connecticut estate planning lawyers assist our clients by creating a complete estate plan to help preserve assets.
-A complete estate plan may include various forms of trusts, including irrevocable or revocable trusts, intervivos or testamentary trusts, a crummy trust, life insurance trusts, trusts for children, and other wealth management tools.
-In many matters, a trust may not be necessary, and effective estate planning may be conducted through lifetime gift planning.
+In addition to these essential documents, we assist our clients by creating a complete estate plan to help preserve their assets.
+Such a plan may include various forms of trusts, including irrevocable or revocable trusts, intervivos or testamentary trusts, Crummey trusts, life insurance trusts, trusts for children, and other wealth management tools.
+In many matters, however, a trust may not be necessary for a client, and effective estate planning may instead be conducted through lifetime gift planning.